 CAD Modeling

-Autodesk's Fusion 360 software can be accessed online by clicking here: Fusion 360.
-The software is available for free to students and educators, and a free trial is available for professionals.
+Autodesk's Fusion software can be accessed online by clicking here: Fusion.
+The software is available for free to students and educators, and a free trial is available for certain professionals.

-Autodesk, the Autodesk logo, Fusion 360, AutoCAD, and Revit, are registered trademarks, or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.
+Autodesk, the Autodesk logo, Fusion, AutoCAD, and Revit, are registered trademarks, or trademarks of Autodesk, Inc., and/or its subsidiaries and/or affiliates in the USA and/or other countries.

 SITE DISCLAIMER: please see MenuBar>Home>Site Disclaimer.